Mary Kom (film): Box office

 On its opening day, the film earned ₹85 million, marking the biggest opening collection for a women-centric film.
 Following the positive word of mouth, Saturday collections showed a growth of 20% from Friday and went on to collect ₹90 million.
 The collection on Sunday showed an additional 20% growth from Saturday, earning approximately ₹110 million.
 The film collected ₹275 million net over its first weekend.
 For an Indian film featuring a female protagonist, the film recorded the highest opening weekend collections of all time.
 The film had a drop of 55% on its first Monday and went on to collect ₹36 million, making a four-day total of ₹305 million.
 The collections on Tuesday were of ₹33 million.
-It collected ₹400 million nett in its first week.
+It collected ₹400 million net in its first week.
 The film collected ₹110 million in its second week, crossing the ₹500 million mark at the domestic box-office.
-The film's domestic nett collection was ₹61.43 crore.
+The film's domestic net collection was ₹61.43 crore.
 Mary Kom grossed ₹86.19 crore globally and was a box office success.